 For a Class Member to properly understand his or her Title IX claims under the Gross Settlement Fund, there needs to be full transparency with respect to the Estimated Allocation amounts.
-While the Rascher report provides a framework for the calculations, based on my comparison with other lacrosse players, the amounts vary significantly and are difficult to understand.
-A helpful reference point would have been to provide the Estimated Allocation amounts for the named Plaintiffs in the House Settlement, but according to Class Counsel these amounts are "confidential."
+A helpful reference would be to provide the Estimated Allocation amounts for the named Plaintiffs in the House Settlement, but according to Class Counsel these amounts are "confidential."

 Both the House Settlement Damages (NIL Claims \$1.976 billion + Additional Compensation Claims \$600 million = \$2.776 billion) and future Injunctive Relief of Shared Revenues from a "Benefits Pool" created by a university who participates (\$20 million per year) violate Title IX as a form of "financial assistance," which must be "proportional" to athletic participation rates, or "benefits" that must be "equivalent" to those provided for a men's athletic program.
 The Dept. of Education Office for Civil Rights ("OCR") recently issued a Fact Sheet to ensure an equal opportunity, regardless of sex, for NIL activities in athletic programs.
 The OCR stated that NIL agreements between a university and student-athletes constitute a form of athletic "financial assistance" under Title IX.
-See Appendix C.
+See Appendix B.